rvx211/KAMI-Assessment-Ravi/README.md

 ## Run the application
 1. To run the application, simply just run the command bellow:

-`python -m gunicorn myproject.asgi:application -k uvicorn.workers.UvicornWorker`
+`python -m gunicorn KAMI_Assessment_Ravi.asgi:application -k uvicorn.workers.UvicornWorker`

 And the application will be run at http://127.0.0.1:8000